 Conclusion

 To be successful in distance learning childcare, you need to be focused on the long term.
 In other words, you need to be able to see yourself succeeding after your initial training is done.
-It would be best if you were willing to put in the necessary hours to see your program succeed.
+Putting in the necessary hours to see your program succeed would be best.
 While it is possible to be successful in distance learning childcare without these traits, I don’t believe you can see the big picture of your business if you don’t possess them.